You’re eager to announce your new business venture to the world, but you still have some marketing and sales planning to do.

 Other magnets, such as webinars, MasterClasses, courses, and ebooks work well, too.
 The key is getting to know the kinds of lead magnets your prospects value most.
 Then, focus your lead generation efforts on those key areas.

 For instance, if your target audience can’t say no to a “how-to” ebook, focus your lead magnets on ebooks and pdf guides.
 If your audience loves live training videos, focus your lead magnets on live training videos and courses.
+Another example is the real estate industry.
+Market reports, buyers and sellers guides, and free home evaluations are all great lead magnets to use in your LinkedIn real estate marketing strategy.

 6. Connect deeper with visuals